About Recycle Rewards

 The recycling industry contributes billions of dollars to the Australian economy.
 In other states, container refund schemes have generated hundreds of sustainable jobs.

 Most councils prohibit people from removing rubbish from a bin placed on a footpath.
-Breaking the local law may result in a fine, particularly if rubbish or litter is left around a bin after it has been raided.
+Breaking the local law may result in a fine, particularly if rubbish or litter is left around a bin after it has been rummaged through.
 If you are affected by this issue, please contact your local council.

-Collecting Containers
+Collecting Drink Containers

 Household food containers (e.g. tuna cans) are not eligible for refunds.